 Translation and Rotation of Axes

-The following examples and case studies demonstrate how to apply the formulas and geometric properties of translation and rotation of axes to solve analytical geometry problems.
+The following examples demonstrate how to apply the formulas and geometric properties of translation and rotation of axes to solve analytical geometry problems, such as finding coordinates in a new system and eliminating specific terms from the general conic equation.

 Step-by-Step Solution